jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chartrange_new_from_string.rs` - Demonstrates creating a new chart
   range.

+* `doc_conditional_format_cell1.rs` - Example of adding a cell type
+  conditional formatting to a worksheet.
+Cells with values >= 50 are in light red.
+Values < 50 are in light green.

+* `doc_conditional_format_cell2.rs` - Example of adding a cell type
+  conditional formatting to a worksheet.
+Values between 30 and 70 are highlighted in light red.
+Values outside that range are in light green.

 * `doc_datetime_and_hms.rs` - Demonstrates writing formatted datetimes in
   an Excel worksheet.